 At first, the host mother talked to the student often.
-After a few weeks chamber.
-"Maybe she isn't interested in what I looks at me where"
+After a few weeks she "

+"Maybe she isn't interested in what local looks at me when local looks misunderstandings and Problems

 Life with a family can have wonderful moments and difficult moments.
 All families have misunderstandings and problems.
 Most problems can be solved by talking about them with the family.
 TRU World is available to assist students and host families with problems that they are unable to solve.
 Your HOMESTAY COORDINATOR can give you advice and assistance.